shashankvivek/shashankvivek.github.io/README.md

  - Once all dependencies are installed, you can run the test cases using command
 > karma start
  - You'll see the respective test cases getting passed successfully.
+ - To run using `local-web-server` , run `ws --https --spa index.html`.

 ## Future Improvements
  - Minify css and JS files using gulp to increase performance and decrease load time.